thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

   - switch all headers to h2s
   - changed changelog format, added a note about dates
   - the link for Wren had a name that was unnecesarily long
+  - wrong link to XXIIVV, it shouldn't go to the index, it should go to the homepage